mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 ## Some Common Actions

-We have listed out some of the commonly used actions that you can use in your web app plugin.
+We have listed out some of the commonly-used actions that you can use in your webapp plugin.
 You can find all the actions that are available for your plugin to import [in the source code for mattermost-redux](https://github.com/mattermost/mattermost-redux/tree/master/src/actions).

 **createChannel**

-This action should be dispatched when we intend to create a new channel.
+Dispatch this action to create a new channel.

 ```javascript
 export function createChannel(channel: Channel, userId: string): ActionFunc {